 In addition to using standard tools such as discussion boards, multimedia lectures through Articulate Presenter, and streaming video, we have incorporated Podcasts of lectures and combined them with printable copies of the lecture in Adobe PDF format to allow students with different learning styles to be successful in online learning.
 The course content is delivered in a consistent format to give students a familiar, intuitive method to complete your courses.

 Highly qualified instructional designers, who have graduate degrees in instructional technology, support the faculty to ensure each course meets Northeastern standards.
-As a Northeastern University Online student, you know that your courses are both academically sound and solidly delivered.
+As a Northeastern University student, you know that your online courses are both academically sound and solidly delivered.

 How do you prepare faculty to teach online?

-Northeastern University Online requires all faculty, including those with prior online teaching experience, to complete an Online training program that teaches them how to design and deliver courses according to our requirements and expectations.
+Northeastern University requires all online faculty, including those with prior online teaching experience, to complete an online training program that teaches them how to design and deliver courses according to our requirements and expectations.
 So, in addition to providing instructors who are leaders in their field of practice, Northeastern can also assure students that our instructors are highly-qualified to teach online.

 What technology do you use for online classes?